MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/select-custom-resources.md

 ---
 title: Customized resource selection and naming using Azure Export for Terraform
-description: Understand how to customize resource selection and filtering, as well as when to use various methods with Azure Export for Terraform.
-keywords: azure export terraform filtering selection resource naming ms.topic: how-to ms.author: stema ms.custom: devx-track-terraform
+description: Understand how to customize resource selection and filtering with Azure Export for Terraform. ms.topic: how-to ms.author: stema ms.custom: devx-track-terraform